alxhslm/alxhslm.github.io/content/projects/coffee-rating-prediction/index.md

 {{< include src="charts/comparison_hist.html" >}}

+This suggests that the model is not the reason for failing to predict the highest/lowest scores is more due to some other more systematic error such as:

+- Lack of information in the features (eg perhaps we need more detailed information about the origin)
+- System error in the reviews (eg different reviewers)

+### Conclusions

+We have shown that it is possible to predict how highly rated a coffee would be on CoffeeReview.com based purelty on information about the coffee and a linear model.
+We have shown that the biggest influencers on rating are:

+- Price
+- Flavour: if a coffee is fruity or resinous
+- If a coffee is from East Africa
+- If a coffee is from certain roasters

+We showed that the models could predict the rating to quite a high degree of accuracy, but struggled to predict particularly low or highly rated coffees.
+However, they produced an unbiased estimate.

-Overall, the two models have very similar performance.
-Since the linear regression model is simpler (and has _slightly_ better performance), this is the preferred model.
+Overall, the two models have very similar performance on the test set.
+The linear regression model is preferred since it is simpler and has _slightly_ better performance.

 ## Deployment